We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you have questions or concerns about your drug test results, reach out to the medical review officer, or MRO.
 An MRO evaluates drug test results and may be able to explain your test results.

-Hair follicle drugs tests may not be appropriate for determining recent drug use.
-That’s because it may take five to seven days for the drugs to be identifiable through a hair follicle test.
-Urine drugs tests are used to detect recent drug use.
+Hair drug tests may not be appropriate for determining recent drug use.
+That’s because it may take five to seven days for the drugs to be identifiable through a hair test.
+Urine drug tests are used to detect recent drug use.

 If you’re taking prescribed medications, let the administrator of the test know.
 Medications may lead to a false-positive test result.